bem-site/bem-js-tutorial/README.md

 In the callback it is said to set a `calling` modifier to the block and the `setMod` method serves for it.

+> NOTE: In many cases using bindTo for events listening is not the best solution
+> as it needs to watch every block of the kind.
+It becames even worse with
+> elements of the blocks since they are many.
+You will see below much better way
+> in the `live` section.

 ```js
 modules.define('i-bem__dom', function(provide, DOM) {